jaavad/skimo/README.md

 This project is a PyTorch implementation of [Skill-based Model-based Reinforcement Learning](https://clvrai.com/skimo), published in CoRL 2022.

+# Our Contribution

+We implemented Skill Based Model Based Reinforcement Learning on D4RL PointMaze Environment.
+The method involves two primary phases:
+(1) learning the skill dynamics model and skills from an offline dataset, and (2) applying these learned skills in downstream task learning.

 ## Files and Directories
 * `run.py`: launches an appropriate trainer based on algorithm
 * `skill_trainer.py`: trainer for skill-based approaches